Fredrik Reinfeldt: Second term (2010–2014)

-In the 2010 general election, the Moderate Party increased its share of the vote to 30.06%.
-The Alliance got a majority of votes cast, but with 173 seats no absolute majority in parliament.
+In the 2010 general election, the Moderate Party increased its share of the vote to 30.06 percent.
+The Alliance got a plurality of votes cast, but with 173 seats no absolute majority in parliament.
 With the opposition divided mainly by the Sweden Democrats, Reinfeldt could remain in government, but with a greater need to seek consensus on matters of substance with the opposition parties.

-The second term compromised a slow recovery from the 2008-2009 financial crisis and consolidation of policies from the first term.
+The second term compromised a slow recovery from the Great Recession and consolidation of policies from the first term.
 The political debate came from 2013 to be highly dominated by issues where the Government came in a defense mode, in particular for the poor performance of Swedish pupils in the international study of school performance, the Programme for International Student Assessment, and profits gained in private welfare, especially after the economic collapse that had preceded the closure of school group JB Education AB and questions of how key people in the Government, including himself, acted in the N.V.
 Nuon Energy affair.

 Reinfeldt had during his second term, in contrast to his first term, no major international engagement.
 Contacts with other politicians, however, remained good, which was also marked by Barack Obama's visit to Stockholm in September 2013.